marsharine/Software_Engineering-Projects/README.md

 JavaScript
 How to View:

-To clone the repository or download the project files.
-Open the index.html file in a web browser to view the form.

 2. Nutrition Label

 An interactive nutrition label that allows users to input serving sizes and dynamically calculates and displays nutritional information.
 This project demonstrates JavaScript for interactive functionality and front-end design for presenting data.